Find Affordable College Courses

 About 73% of the students majoring in natural resources and conservation at the school are women while 27% are male.

-University of Virginia - Main Campus ranked #9 on this year’s Most Popular Natural Resources & Conservation Master’s Degree Schools in the Southeast Region list.
-Located in the suburb of Charlottesville, University of Virginia is a public school with a very large student population.
+With a ranking of #9, University of Virginia - Main Campus did quite well on this year’s most popular schools for natural resources and conservation students working on their master’s degree.
+Located in the small suburb of Charlottesville, University of Virginia is a public school with a fairly large student population.

 About 83% of the students majoring in natural resources and conservation at the school are women while 17% are male.